helium/HIP/0051-helium-dao.md

 # **Open Questions**

-1. What does a migration process look like for the existing implementation onto the new structure outlined?
+1. What does a migration process look like for the existing implementation onto the